pydy/pydy.github.io.src/README.rst

 Once the website is to your liking, copy the files from ``_build/html`` to the root directory of your clone of the https://github.com/pydy/pydy.github.io repository and submit a pull request with the updates.
+Make sure you do not delete the `.nojekyll` file in that repository.